Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 ![](img/craft.png)

 Here are some easy recommendations to get you started.
 If you are unsure, or don't have enough Logograms to craft this set, reach out to us in `#ba-chat` and ask for help.
+A great way to view the various recipes for crafts is to use the [Eureka Tracker](https://ffxiv-eureka.com/logograms) website.

 ### Tanks